 When a plan is created for reading the Bible chronologically there are several different philosophies used for constructing the order.
-Some plans focus on the order the events occurred, while others use the order in which the books were understood to be written.
-Since the ordering of both of these can be disputed we have lots of variations on chronological Bible reading plans.
+Some plans focus on the order the events occurred.
+Others use the order in which the books were understood to be written.
+Since the ordering of both of these can be disputed, we have lots of variations on chronological Bible reading plans.
 To further add to the mix, some of the best Bible reading plans combine the Old Testament timeline with parallel New Testament passages.

 Should you read the Bible chronologically?

-Reading the Bible chronologically is all about understanding the context in which things were written.
+Reading the Bible chronologically is all about understanding its message in the context of the over-all Bible story.
 For instance, when reading the Bible in chronological order you will read the Psalms David wrote in the context of what was happening in his life.
 So Psalm 51 will get paired with 2 Samuel 12 which shed great light on his repentance after sinning with Bathsheba.
-An example of this can be seen by reading day 366 and 367 you can see how this plan connects them).
-Likewise, Amos gets placed around 2 Kings 14 and 15 which helps you understand the time period and what was going on in Israel and Judah when he prophesied (click here to read Amos and 2 Kings together).
+An example of this can be seen by reading day 366 and 367 of this plan.
+Likewise, Amos gets placed around 2 Kings 14 and 15 which helps you understand the time period of what was going on in Israel and Judah when he prophesied (click here to read Amos and 2 Kings together).